Yufei-L/2019-431/DELIVERABLES/B/README.md

 # A Few Tips

-You are welcome to discuss Deliverable B with Dr. Love, the teaching assistants or your colleagues, but your answer must be prepared by you alone.
-Don’t be afraid to ask questions, either of Professor Love, or of the teaching assistants, either in person at office hours or before/after class, or email **431-help at case dot edu**.
+You are welcome to discuss Deliverable B with Professor Love, the teaching assistants or your colleagues, but your answer must be prepared by you alone.
+Don’t be afraid to ask questions, either in person at office hours or before/after class, or email **431-help at case dot edu**.

 ## Grading Rubric